How Slots Work

 Video Slots

-As for the gameplay itself, video slots feature many paylines and reels than classic slots.
-The average video slot has between 25 and 40 paylines, though that number can up to 50 or 60 easily.
+As for the gameplay itself, video slots feature more paylines and reels than classic slots.
+The average video slot has between 25 and 40 paylines, though that number can go up to 50 or 60 easily.
 What this means is that you can form winning combinations in ways that you would not even expect, though at the cost of higher bets.

 Progressive Slots

-Video SlotsThe progressive slots category is one of the most popular in the online gambling industry and the titles that make it up often receive a lot of attention.
+Video SlotsThe progressive slots category is one of the most popular in the online gambling industry, and the titles that make it up often receive a lot of attention.
 This is due to the jackpot attached to the particular game.
-Unlike standard jackpots, the progressive type only increases in value until it is won by a lucky player, after which, it resets to a set minimum value.
-Furthermore, the progressive jackpot is offered by the software provider, rather than the casino and this has some significant implications.
+Unlike standard jackpots, the progressive type only increases in value until it is won by a lucky player, after which it resets to a set minimum value.
+Furthermore, the progressive jackpot is offered by the software provider rather than the casino, and this has some significant implications.

 House Edge and RTP